 Accordingly, you will then rearrange the fast-tracked activities and reanalyze the schedule.

-To compress the schedule, project managers start with fast-tracking because it does not cost more.
-However, it increases risk as activities are overlapping.
+Project managers start with fast-tracking to compress the schedule because it does not cost more.
+However, it increases risk as activities overlap.

 Fast-tracking helps you compress the schedule up to certain limits.
 Continuing beyond that limit will increase the risk, which may lead to rework and further delays.

 Example of Fast-Tracking

 Let’s say that you are building a school and the initial construction work is about to finish.
 Next, you have planned to start carpentry and electrical work.